 Netflix’s Outer Banks follows a group of teenagers who are called “Pogues” (the bottom of the social and economic ladders) and set out to find out what happened to the missing father of the group’s ringleader, John B. They say he drowned, but John B doesn’t believe it.

 While on the quest, they discover treasure tied to John B’s father and have to escape those that want to kill them.
-Outer Banks is rated TV-MA mostly for profanity and drug use.
+Why is Outer Banks rated TV-MA?
+Mostly for profanity and drug use.

 There are many scary situations with guns involved and bloody fights.
 One character tries to intentionally drown another and another pulls a gun on him to protect the friend.